Primary 1 registration: 5 schools head for balloting in Phase 2A(1)

 If they secure a spot for their older daughter in the school, her younger sister will be able to apply via Phase 1, which is open to applicants with siblings in the same school, Mr Tan noted.

-Other parents are opting to apply through Phase 2C, the open phase which will come later for those who do not enjoy any form of priority admissions, and is based on home-to-school distance.
+Other parents are opting to apply through Phase 2C, the open phase which will come later for those who do not enjoy any form of priority admissions.

 For mother-of-two Yu Hui Ping, she previously managed to use her alumni status to get her daughter - now in Primary 4 - into Raffles Girls' Primary through Phase 2A.